Exhibition Application 2026 – WATER and FLOW

 Mind Mapping the Theme

-Our first Sunday Session of 2026 will be on the 11th of January, where Dee Crofts will lead us in Mind Mapping around the theme of Water & Flow.
-HERE is a recap of our Mind Mapping session with Breda Fay, from 2024.
-It may help you to get your creative juices flowing!
-We will also have Ramona Farrelly, who will share tips on photographing your work.
+Our first Sunday Session of 2026 was on the 11th of January, where Dee Crofts led us in Mind Mapping around the theme of Water & Flow.
+HERE is a recap with video of this part of the session.

 Details: